 The film’s original final third—apparently a large-scale battle as du jour for blockbusters these days—was jettisoned in favor of the WHO sequence, which address a potential resolution for the epidemic buried within the world’s most deadly viruses which may or may not hold the key.
 It works, if it doesn’t exactly wow, and Pitt is compelling throughout in a somewhat underwritten role running hot on the fumes of his star wattage, which is considerable.

 Say what you will about the adaptation, which significantly alters the structure of Brooks’ novel, but it is undeniably exciting despite the unnecessary 3D (the second picture this summer after Man of Steel where 3D is superfluous and serves only to dim the image).
-For a movie where high profile warring between Pitt and Forster made headlines that some suggested would doom the film’s success worse than its onscreen apocalypse, World War Z is gripping entertainment.
+For a movie where high profile warring between Pitt and Forster made headlines that some suggested would doom the film’s success worse than its onscreen apocalypse, World War Z is solidly entertaining.